Digital Marketing Insights & Strategies

 Every revenue growth system starts with positioning.

-Positioning defines who you serve, what problem you solve, why your solution matters, and why buyers should choose you over another option.
+Positioning defines who you serve, what problem you solve, why that problem matters, and why buyers should choose you instead of another option.

 If positioning is weak, everything downstream becomes harder.